 Sufficient appropriate habitat must be available and accessible in order to provide appropriate conditions for Santa Ynez River steelhead to be in good condition.
 A critical limiting factor in providing sufficient habitat is the construction and operation of Bradbury Dam, which limits access to habitat above the dam and limits through flow modifications the amount and quality of habitat below the dam.
 While implementation of the 2000 Biological Opinion/Alternative 3C has improved conditions to some extent, evidence in the record indicates that implementation of the 2000 Biological Opinion/Alternative 3C is not currently keeping steelhead in good condition and there is significant uncertainty that it will do so in the future.
-The 2000 Biological Opinion requirements were developed to avoid jeopardy toaddress the continued existence risk of extinction of the fishery and to prevent adverse modifications of designated critical habitat rather than to keep fish in good condition.
+The 2000 Biological Opinion requirements were developed to avoid jeopardy to the continued existence of the fishery and to prevent adverse modifications of designated critical habitat rather than to keep fish in good condition.

 As discussed above, keeping fish in good condition will require additional measures beyond what is currently being provided in the Santa Ynez River watershed.
 Accordingly, this order requires Reclamation to take additional actions to protect steelhead below Bradbury Dam.
 Specifically, this order requires Reclamation to implement Alternative 5C, which includes the requirements of the 2000 Biological Opinion, including its flows, as well as the higher Table 2 Flows in wet and above normal years.
 Instream flows required by this order for fish and wildlife conservation are likely to be met through some combination of bypass flows and releases from storage.
-Accordingly, this order amends the authorized uses for Permits 11308 and 11310 (Applications 11311 and 11322) to expressly include fish and wildlife conservation59.
-Of the 11 tributary improvement projects required by the 2000 Biological Opinion/Alternative 3C, three have been completed, two were proposed for removal from the 2000 Biological Opinion, and six road crossing projects on Quiota Creek were in the design stage in December 2011 when the FEIR was completed.
-(FEIR, Vol. IV, Appendix G, Table 22.)
-The impacts of the Quiota Creek improvement projects have been evaluated at a programmatic-level under CEQA; however, they have not undergone a project-level review.
-(Id., Vol. II, pp. 5.0-1 to 5.0-2.)
-COMB is the appropriate CEQA lead agency to conduct a project-level environmental review of any non-flow habitat enhancement measures that it is funding and implementing.
-(Id., p.
-5.0-1.)
-This order does not require completion of the tributary improvement projects on Quiota Creek.
+Accordingly, this order amends the authorized uses for Permits 11308 and 11310 (Applications 11311 and 11322) to expressly include fish and wildlife conservation57.
+Of the 11 tributary improvement projects required by the 2000 Biological Opinion/Alternative 3C, three have been completed, two were proposed for removal from the 2000 Biological Opinion, and six road crossing projects on Quiota Creek were in the design stage in December 2011 when the

-59 The Santa Ynez River, including Lake Cachuma and tributaries (including Hilton Creek), will have a beneficial use designation of Fish and Wildlife Conservation.
+57 The Santa Ynez River, including Lake Cachuma and tributaries (including Hilton Creek), will have a beneficial use designation of Fish and Wildlife Conservation.